-Lackland AFB Boys & Girls Club 671.2510 – Offers social, recreational and educational programs for base-personnel youngsters.
-Sports before and after school, camps and classes contribute to family and community morale and well-being.
+Lackland AFB Boys & Girls Club 671.2510 – Offers social, recreational and educational programs for base-affiliated youngsters.
+Sports before and after school, camps, and classes contribute to family and community morale and well-being.

 Lifetime Recovery 633.0201 – Offers targeted, evidence-based treatment for chemical dependency to medically indigent adults suffering from substance abuse and addiction, utilizing both residential and outpatient settings.

-Masters Leadership Program of San Antonio and Bexar County 352.7000 – Provides a select, diverse and highly qualified group of volunteers who are informed on community needs and issues to serve primarily on nonprofit and civic organization Boards.
+Masters Leadership Program of San Antonio and Bexar County 352.7058 – Provides a select, diverse and highly qualified group of volunteers who are informed on community needs and issues to serve primarily on nonprofit and civic organization boards.

-Mission Road Ministries 924.9265 – Changes lives of children and adults with developmental disabilities by focusing on their potential for independence, productivity, acceptance and self-reliance rather than on their limitations.
+Mission Road Ministries 924.9265 – Helps children and adults with intellectual development disabilities achieve their full potential for independence, productivity, inclusion, acceptance, self-reliance and quality of life.

-Presa Community Service Center 532.5295 – Empowers families to achieve self-sufficiency by providing emergency aid, senior and youth development programs, transportation, financial literacy and mentoring and support for school success.
+Presa Community Service Center 532.5295 – Empowers families to achieve self-sufficiency by providing emergency aid, senior and youth development programs and mentoring and support for school success.

-Randolph AFB Youth Activities 652.5941 – Provides before-school, after-school and summer day care, and a diversified program for dependent children of base employees living near Randolph AFB.
+Randolph AFB Youth Activities 652.2088 – Provides before-school, after-school and summer day care and a diversified program for dependent children of base employees living near Randolph AFB.

-Roy Maas’ Youth Alternatives 340.8077 – Provides crisis intervention and long-term residential services.
+Roy Maas’ Youth Alternatives 340.8077 – Provides crisis intervention and long-term residential services for children in crisis.